 Extra public health control measures are in place to prevent the spread of disease and to support contact tracing.

-Distance learning will be available for those who cannot attend school – for example, where students are required to self-isolate.
+Distance learning will be available for those who cannot attend school.
+For example, where students need to self-isolate.

 Workplace-based learning will follow the rules that apply to the relevant industry.